TurboGarry/python-projects/README.md

 ## Project 8

 Project 8 is a webcam program.
 user can capture their image using webcam.

+## Project 8

+Project 9 is a Screen Recorder program.